 U.S. Citizen Services

-Security Message for U.S. Citizens: Demonstrations in Bangkok
+Security Message for U.S. Citizens: Security in the Deep South of Thailand

 We strongly recommend that U.S. citizens traveling to or residing in Thailand enroll in the Department of State’s Smart Traveler Enrollment Program (STEP) at www.Travel.State.Gov.
 STEP enrollment gives you the latest security updates, and makes it easier for the U.S. embassy or nearest U.S. consulate to contact you in an emergency.
 If you don’t have Internet access, enroll directly with the nearest U.S. embassy or consulate.